wcresko/lab_website/_posts/manuscripts/2019-03-01-Environmental_Evolutionary_drivers.md

 ---
-title: "Environmental and Evolutionary Drivers of the Modular Gene Regulatory Network Underlying Phenotypic Plasticity for Stress Resistance in the Nematode Caenorhabditis remanei"
+title: "Environmental and Evolutionary Drivers of the Modular Gene Regulatory Network Underlying Phenotypic Plasticity for Stress Resistance in the Nematode *Caenorhabditis remanei*"
 categories:
   - Manuscripts
 tags: